raymond-u/taste/README.md

 - [BUSCO](https://gitlab.com/ezlab/busco)
 - [dammit](https://github.com/dib-lab/dammit)

+Finally, [Rust](https://www.rust-lang.org/tools/install) (with [rust-script](https://crates.io/crates/rust-script)) and [PyPy](https://www.pypy.org/download.html) is optional but strongly recommended.
+Based on compatibility considerations, I/O bound scripts in TASTES are available in two flavors, i.e. Rust and Python.
+Taken the view that Rust scripts generally run much faster than python scripts, and PyPy is a more efficient Python interpreter than CPython, TASTES will first check if Rust script is in $PATH, then PyPy, lastly Python.
+A major speed improvement should become apparent as dataset grows.

 Make sure they can be found in $PATH, or paths to their executables are correctly configured in `config/config.yaml`.

 ## Usage